-A student enrolling at Florida College for the first time will be assumed to be making satisfactory progress regardless of prior postsecondary experience.
-To remain eligible to receive continued federal financial aid at Florida College, a student must maintain satisfactory academic progress toward the AA or BA degree as defined herein.
+A student enrolling at Florida College for the first time will be assumed to be making satisfactory progress.
+To remain eligible to receive continued federal financial aid at Florida College, a student must maintain satisfactory academic progress toward the AA, BA or BS degree as defined herein.

-The "Satisfactory Academic Progress" provisions at Florida College affect only those students applying for state and federal financial aid and should not be confused with other academic policies affecting probationary standing or academic suspension as described in the Florida College catalog for the purposes of continued admission to classes.
-A student may be eligible to continue classes but may not be eligible for Federal financial assistance under these guidelines.
+The "Satisfactory Academic Progress" provisions at Florida College affect only those students applying for state and federal financial aid and should not be confused with other academic policies affecting probationary standing or academic suspension as described in the Florida College catalog for the purposes of continued

 Treatment of course incompletes, withdrawals, repetitions, and noncredit remedial courses: Any incomplete grade earned by a student is not counted toward hours earned or GPA calculation.
-Any class designated as WP (withdrawn passing) is not counted toward hours earned or GPA calculation.
+However, if not completed by the deadline, the grade becomes an "F" and will be counted toward hours and GPA.
+Any class designated as W (withdrawn) or WP (withdrawn passing) is not counted toward hours earned or GPA calculation.
 Noncredit Remedial courses are counted toward hours earned and are not included in the GPA calculation.
-Any course repeated is only counted once toward hours earned and GPA calculation (the best grade earned is counted).
+Any course repeated is only counted once toward hours earned and only counted once for GPA calculation (the best grade earned is counted).